 The BasicsLocated in central Canada, Manitoba is one of Canada’s three Prairie Provinces.
-Manitoba is the home of over 1,200,000 people.
-The largest city in the province is the capital, Winnipeg, with a population exceeding 706,900.
-The second largest city is Brandon.
-Manitoba has received increasing numbers of immigrants in recent years, and the province has set goals of encouraging 10,000 immigrants annually to settle within its borders.
+Manitoba home to over 1,200,000 people.
+The largest city in the province is the capital, Winnipeg, with a population exceeding 730,000.
+The second largest city is Brandon, with a population of around 56,000.
+Manitoba has received increasing numbers of immigrants in recent years, and the province has set goals of encouraging 10,000 immigrants to settle within its borders annually.

 Manitoba Economy and EmploymentManitoba’s principle industries are mining, manufacturing, and agriculture.
-Traditionally farming has been a major occupation for Manitobans, and the rich farmlands in southern Manitoba produce wheat, barley, oats, sunflower, flax and canola crops as well as dairy and livestock farms.
+Traditionally farming has been a major occupation for Manitobans, and the rich farmlands in southern Manitoba produce wheat, barley, oats, sunflower, flax and canola crops, as well as dairy and livestock farms.
 From this agricultural base a considerable food processing industry has emerged.
 In addition, Manitoba is home to considerable manufacturing, aerospace and transportation industries.
-In Winnipeg, there is a sizable financial and insurance industry as well as government administration and services.
+Winnipeg has a sizable financial and insurance industry, as well as government administration and services.

-The unemployment rate in Manitoba is presently 5.4%, and well below the Canadian average of 7.6%.
-The economy is expected to continue its recent growth trend by approximately 2.2% a year.
-While this should provide robust job creation, the Government of Manitoba also provides programs to connect immigrants with jobs in the province.
+The unemployment rate in Manitoba is presently 5.4%, well below the Canadian average of 7.0%.
+The economy is expected to continue its recent growth.
+While this should provide robust job creation, the Government of Manitoba also provides programs to help immigrants settle and find jobs in the province.
 Among these are free English as an Additional Language (EAL) classes, job preparation programs, and mentoring with Canadians in your profession.

 Manitoba Standard of Living

-To pay for such luxuries, Manitoba has a mandatory minimum wage in Canada at $10.00.
-Manitoba also has the fourth lowest marginal personal income tax rate in the country.
-Median earnings for males are $40,392 and $32,149 for females.The average family income is $65,550 in 2009, 6th among the provinces.
+Manitoba has a mandatory minimum wage in Canada at $10.70.
+Manitoba also has the fourth-lowest marginal personal income tax rate in the country.

 Not to be underestimated, the friendly nature of Manitobans also contributes to the quality of life in the province.
 Manitobans volunteer at a higher rate than any other Canadian province, and they also give the highest proportion of their incomes to charity.
 This generous spirit helps to create supportive communities that can help new Canadians get off to a good start in the province.